Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Gender Considerations in Antiretroviral Therapy
+Sex Difference Considerations in Antiretroviral Therapy

-Women with HIV of Childbearing Potential
+Adults and Adolescents with HIV Who Are of Childbearing Potential

 Reproductive Options for Serodiscordant Couples

 - Combined Oral Contraceptives (COCs):Several PIs, EFV, and elvitegravir/cobicistat (EVG/c)-based regimens have drug interactions with COCs.
-Interactions include either a decrease or an increase in blood levels of ethinyl estradiol, norethindrone, or norgestimate (see Tables 18a, 18b, and 18d), which potentially decreases contraceptive efficacy or increases estrogen- or progestin-related adverse effects (e.g., thromboembolism).
-EFV can decrease etonogestrel bioavailability and plasma progestin concentrations of COCs containing ethinyl estradiol and norgestimate.26 Several PI/r and EVG/c decrease oral contraceptive estradiol levels.27-30 Several PK studies have shown that ETR, RPV, and NVP use did not significantly affect estradiol or progestin levels in women with HIV using COCs.31-33
+Interactions include either a decrease or an increase in blood levels of ethinyl estradiol, norethindrone, or norgestimate (see Tables 21a, 21b, and 21d), which potentially decreases contraceptive efficacy or increases the risk of estrogen- or progestin-related adverse effects (e.g., thromboembolism).
+EFV can decrease etonogestrel bioavailability and plasma progestin concentrations of COCs that contain ethinyl estradiol and norgestimate.31 Several regimens that include a cobicistat-boosted PI, PI/r, or EVG/c decrease oral contraceptive estradiol levels.32-35 One PK study showed that DTG did not affect ethinyl estradiol or norgestimate levels.36 Several studies have shown that the use of etravirine, rilpivirine, and NVP did not significantly affect estradiol or progestin levels in individuals with HIV who were using COCs.37-39

-- Injectable Contraceptives:Small studies of women with HIV receiving injectable depot-medroxyprogesterone acetate (DMPA) while on ART showed no significant interactions between DMPA and EFV, lopinavir/ritonavir (LPV/r), NVP, nelfinavir (NFV), or NRTI drugs.34-37
+- Injectable Contraceptives:Small studies of women with HIV who were receiving injectable depot-medroxyprogesterone acetate (DMPA) while on ART showed no significant interactions between DMPA and EFV, lopinavir/ritonavir (LPV/r), NVP, nelfinavir, or NRTI drugs.40-43

-- Contraceptive Implants:Contraceptive failure of the etonogestrel implant in women on EFV-based therapy has been reported.38,39 Studies of women with levonorgestrel- and etonogestrel-releasing implants reported that participants receiving EFV-based ART had decreased bioavailability of levonorgestrel and etonogestrel.40,41 These PK studies did not identify any change in hormone concentrations when the implants were used in women taking NVP40 or LPV/r.41 Similarly, two retrospective cohort evaluations conducted in Swaziland and Kenya showed an increased risk of contraceptive failure in women using contraceptive implants and receiving EFV.42,43
+- Contraceptive Implants:Contraceptive failure of the etonogestrel implant in women on EFV-based therapy has been reported.44,45 Studies of women with levonorgestrel- and etonogestrel-releasing implants reported that participants who received EFV-based ART had decreased bioavailability of levonorgestrel and etonogestrel.46-48 These studies did not identify any change in hormone concentrations when the implants were used in those taking NVP46,48 or LPV/r.47 Similarly, two retrospective cohort evaluations that were conducted in Swaziland and Kenya showed an increased risk of contraceptive failure in women using contraceptive implants and receiving EFV.49,50

 Risk of HIV Acquisition and Transmission

-Studies have produced conflicting data on the association between hormonal contraception and the risk of acquisition of HIV.44 Most of the retrospective studies were done in the setting where the partners with HIV were not taking ART.
-A retrospective secondary analysis of two studies of serodiscordant couples in Africa in which the partner with HIV was not receiving ART found that women using hormonal contraception (the majority using injectable DMPA) had a two-fold increased risk of acquiring or transmitting HIV.
-Women with HIV using hormonal contraception had higher genital HIV RNA concentrations than those not using hormonal contraceptives.45 Oral contraceptive use was not significantly associated with transmission of HIV; however, the number of women using oral contraceptives in this study was insufficient to adequately assess risk.
+Studies have produced conflicting data on the association between hormonal contraception and the risk of acquisition of HIV.51 Most of the retrospective studies involved couples in which the partners with HIV were not taking ART.
+A retrospective secondary analysis of two studies of serodiscordant couples in Africa in which the partner with HIV was not receiving ART found that, compared to women who did not use hormonal contraception, those using hormonal contraception (the majority of study participants were using injectable DMPA) had a two-fold increased risk of acquiring or transmitting HIV.
+Higher genital HIV RNA concentrations have been found in women with HIV who were using hormonal contraception than in those who were not using hormonal contraceptives.52 Oral contraceptive use was not significantly associated with transmission of HIV; however, the number of women who were using oral contraceptives in this study was insufficient to adequately assess risk.